Academic Honesty: Faculty Checklist

 The following steps are to ensure that the student has the opportunity to seek and receive clarification and an understanding of the violation being alleged.
 It is the intention that the instructor and student have a conversation regarding the possible infraction.
 The goal is for an educational conversation to take place so that learning can occur, regardless of whether it is determined that a violation did or did not take place.
 Furthermore, the burden of proof lies with the instructor/University.
 It is imperative that all evidence is clear and concise.

-When alleged violation of the Honesty Code is discovered, you, as the instructor, must first complete steps 1 - 4.
+When an alleged violation of the Honesty Code is discovered, you, as the instructor, must first complete steps 1 - 5 below.

 - Notify the student of the allegation (in-person, telephone or by email) and begin investigation of the allegation.
 The policy states that, “Faculty should immediately investigate the alleged violation."

-- Meet with the student and allow the student to present a defense in his or her own behalf.
+- If the student is agreeable to meeting, allow the student to present a defense on their own behalf.

-- If you determine that no violation has occurred, the investigation ends and no sanction is imposed.
+- If after this meeting you determine that no violation has occurred, the investigation ends and no sanction is imposed.

-If you as the instructor determine that a violation has occurred, you must complete steps 1-5.
+If you as the instructor determine that a violation has occurred, you must complete steps 6 - 7 as outlined below.